krishnakadiyala/NPAcourse/labs/Bonus_Labs/Build_Push_IOS.md

 File: `host_vars/csr3.yml`

-Notice the different syntax that can be used for a list of dictionaries.
+Notice the different syntaxes that can be used for a list of dictionaries.

 ```yaml